datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 # Run Databricks Notebooks

-Using Airflow in Datacoves, you can trigger a Databricks job to run code that you have in a Databricks notebook.
+You can use Airflow in Datacoves to trigger a Databricks notebook.
 This guide will walk you through this process.

 ## Prerequisites